What's at play in Iranian protests?

 Parsi said the protests are not a US issue.
 "This is not about Trump, and Trump stepping into this is not necessarily helpful, because he doesn't carry any credibility in Iran."

-Comments against the Iranian regime may not only be beneficial -- they may bring about a pretext for crackdowns, said Sadjadpour.
+Comments against the Iranian regime may not only be unbeneficial -- they may bring about a pretext for crackdowns, said Sadjadpour.

 Iranian Foreign Ministry spokesman Bahram Qassemi said the Iranian people gave no credence to "opportunistic" remarks by Trump or his administration.